daangn/stackflow/packages/pathfinder/README.md

 - `output` : path for generated result.
 - `replace` : custom generator function with specific module from npm package to replace a basic built-in function.
 - `suffix` : name to describe result type.
+- `repository` : path for a repository to preserve schemas.
+It is explained at bottom section with more detail.

 ## Entire Schema Definition